-For the period 2013-2015, our region's design value was 68 ppb for ground-level ozone.
-The design value is calculated as the 3-year average of the 4th highest daily maximum 8-hour average ozone concentration measured at the prevailing regulatory ozone monitor.
-In order to meet the 8-hour ozone standard, by the end of the 2015 Ozone Season our design value had to be 75 ppb or less.
-In 2015 Central Texas met the standard and had the best Ozone Season on record.
+For the period 2014-2016, our region's design value was 66 ppb for ground-level ozone.
+The design value is calculated as the 3-year average of the fourth highest daily maximum 8-hour average ozone concentration measured at the prevailing regulatory ozone monitor.
+In order to meet the 8-hour ozone standard, by the end of the 2016 Ozone Season our design value had to be 70 ppb or less.
+In 2016, Central Texas met the standard and had the best Ozone Season on record.

-The Austin-Round Rock Metropolitan Statistical Area is considered a near-nonattainment area and this year we resumed our steady decrease in ozone levels, despite the growing population.
-Between 2000 and 2015, our region experienced a 22% improvement in ground-level ozone.
+The Austin-Round Rock Metropolitan Statistical Area has been considered a nearnonattainment area; however, this year we resumed our steady decrease in ozone levels, despite the growing population.
+Between 2000 and 2016, our region experienced nearly a 26% improvement in ground-level ozone.
 The region continued voluntary efforts listed in Ozone Advance Program Action Plan that took effect in 2014.
 These local and voluntary control strategies have allowed our area to avoid a nonattainment designation.

-On October 1st EPA strengthened the ozone standard from 75 ppb (set in 2008) to 70 ppb to protect public health and welfare.
-This will necessitate the need to approach the issue of a possible nonattainment designation from a greater regional perspective.
-Given the fact that mobile sources (cars and trucks) are the largest combined contributor of Nitrogen Oxide (NOx) and Volatile Organic Compound (VOC) emissions which form ground-level ozone in our region, the focus will need to expand from localized solutions to regional transportation programs, designed to alleviate traffic and congestion from our metropolitan areas.
+In October of 2015, EPA strengthened the ozone standard from 75 ppb (set in 2008) to 70 ppb to protect public health and welfare.
+This necessitated the need to approach the issue of a possible nonattainment designation from a greater regional perspective.
+Given the fact that mobile sources (cars and trucks) are the largest combined contributor of Nitrogen Oxide (NOx) and Volatile Organic Compound (VOC) emissions which form ground-level ozone in our region, the focus needed to expand from localized solutions to regional transportation programs, designed to alleviate traffic and congestion from our metropolitan areas.